dcharb78/UFRFv2/README.md

 ## UFRF Consolidated Research Repository

-This repository consolidates the Universal Field Resonance Framework (UFRF) documents, reference code, and domain-specific validation packages in one place for independent review, replication, and academic collaboration.
+This repository consolidates the Universal Fractal Resonance Framework (UFRF) documents, reference code, and domain-specific validation packages in one place for independent review, replication, and academic collaboration.

 ### Why this repo exists
 To provide a single, structured entry point to: